8 Keys Ways to Get the Most Out of Your NBBQA Membership

 Update your profile

-“You can never make a second first impression” is one of those business sayings and even personal etiquette sayings about how one present themselves.
+“You can never make a second first impression” is one of those business sayings and even personal etiquette sayings about how one presents themselves.
 In our online culture more and more people’s first introduction is done online.
 When I prepare for a meeting, I will look for this person online, checking out what they do, almost like I was preparing for a job interview and this meet would be with my potential boss.
 Your NBBQA profile is this type of impression.
 You need an updated photo, current biography and a little about your BBQ journey or business.

 Our conferences have been compared to family reunions on several occasions, so it isn’t any wonder many have wanted to carry this one throughout the year.
 So this year, since our last conference, we have been having regional networking events.
 Some have taken the form of SCA steak cook-offs benefiting the NBBQA to a brunch at Memphis in May.
 There are many of these events planned throughout the year with the next being at the American Royal on Friday.
 These events are great ways to hang out with the BBQ family, lay groundwork for partnerships or even ask questions face to face with those more experienced.